Put Skew Leaders

 Is high skew bearish?

 Not mechanically.
-Steep skew signals the market is paying up for crash protection — which could be justified (real tail risk) or excessive (hedging demand overshot).
-Extreme steepening often precedes or coincides with downside vol but also mean-reverts when event premium collapses.
+Steep skew signals the market is paying up for crash protection (downside puts trade richer than upside calls), which could be justified (real tail risk priced in) or excessive (institutional hedging demand has overshot fundamentals).
+Extreme steepening often precedes or coincides with downside vol expansion, but it also mean-reverts when event premium collapses or when the priced-in risk fails to materialize.
+The directional interpretation depends on whether you think the skew premium is fairly priced; the screener surfaces names where the skew is currently steep but does not say whether it should stay there.

 Why do indices always show up?